Tyler Perry Studios: History

 Perry has full ownership of his films, and Lions Gate Entertainment used to serve as his distributor for all of his films starting from Diary of a Mad Black Woman to A Madea Family Funeral.
-After signing his deal with ViacomCBS, Mr. Perry's films are now distributed by Paramount Pictures and Netflix starting with Nobody's Fool and A Fall from Grace.
+After signing his deal with Paramount Global, Perry's films are now distributed by Paramount Pictures and Netflix starting with Nobody's Fool and A Fall from Grace.
 His first film, Diary of a Mad Black Woman, produced on a budget of $5.5 million, became an unexpected commercial success prompting widespread discussion among industry watchers about whether middle-class African-Americans were simply not being addressed by mainstream Hollywood movies.
 Its final gross box office receipts were $50.6 million, although it was critically panned scoring only 16 percent approval rating on the website Rotten Tomatoes.
 On its opening weekend, February 24, 2006, Perry's film version of Madea's Family Reunion opened at No. 1 with $30.3 million.
 The film eventually grossed $65 million and, like Diary, almost all of it in the United States.
 The film was jump-started by an hour-long appearance by Perry and his co-stars on the daily talk show The Oprah Winfrey Show.

-His next project for Lionsgate, Daddy's Little Girls, starring British actor Idris Elba and Gabrielle Union was released in the U.S. on February 14, 2007.
+His next project for Lionsgate, Daddy's Little Girls, starring British actor Idris Elba and Gabrielle Union was released in the United States on February 14, 2007.
 It grossed over $31 million.
 Perry wrote, directed, produced and starred in his next film, Why Did I Get Married?, which was released on October 12, 2007.
 It opened as the top-grossing movie in its first weekend, earning $21.4 million at the box office.
 It is loosely based on the play which Perry wrote in 2004.
 Filming began March 5, 2007, in Whistler, British Columbia, Vancouver, then Atlanta, where Perry opened his own studio.
 Janet Jackson, Sharon Leal, Jill Scott, and Tasha Smith appear in the film.
 Perry's 2008 film, Meet the Browns, which was released on March 21, opened at No. 2 with a $20,082,809 weekend gross.
 The Family That Preys opened on September 12, 2008, and grossed over $35.1 million as of October.
 Madea Goes to Jail opened at No. 1 on February 20, 2009, grossing $41 million and becoming his largest opening to date.
 This was Perry's seventh film with Lionsgate.